vulkano-rs/vulkano-www/content/guide/windowing/event_handling.md

 swapchain as well as all dependent setup.
 For that, we will use the `recreate_swapchain` variable, and handle it before rendering.

 The `WindowEvent::WindowResized` will be emitted when the window is, well, resized.
-For that, when that happens, we will need to recreate everything strictly depends on the dimensions the window .
-Let's set that in the `window_resized` variable, and handle that latter.
+When that happens, we will need to recreate everything that depends on the dimensions of the window.
+Let's set that in the `window_resized` variable, and handle it later.

 As stated in the winit docs, the `MainEventsCleared` event "will be emitted when all input events have been processed and redraw processing is about to begin".
 This essentially enables us to write functionality for each frame.

 ## Handling invalid swapchains and window resizes

-Before starting using our swapchain, let's create the logic to actually recreate everything that's needed in case of a window resize happens.
-First, in case of the swapchain becoming invalidated:
+Before starting to use our swapchain, let's write the logic to recreate it in case of it becoming invalid:

 ```rust
 use vulkano::swapchain::SwapchainCreationError;